Gene structure and function

 - can reflect on ethical issues raised by molecular biology research

-- can communicate knowledge about chromatin and gene regulation
+- can communicate knowledge about DNA and RNA structure and function

 - has the skill to compare molecular mechanisms in gene regulation to show similarities and differences between pro- and eukaryotic organisms